meddra/portfolio/README.md

 * know how to utilize HTML tags like headings, paragraphs, lists, and links to structure the content of the webpage
 * can also use attributes like class and id for styling and targeting specific elements
 * can apply CSS properties for font styles, sizes, colors, spacing, and backgrounds

-[This is my website](https://draganamedos.github.io/my-site/) to showcase my HTML and CSS skills.

 ## Tools